Little Big Master

-Little Big Master is a 2015 Hong Kong drama film co-written and directed by Adrian Kwan and starring Miriam Yeung and Louis Koo.
-The film is based on a true story where Lilian Lui, former headmistress of an elite kindergarten in Discovery Bay whom originally planned to retire to travel around the world with her husband Alvin Tse, takes up a job with a monthly salary of HK$4,500 to continue educating five remaining pupils single-handedly in Yuen Long's Yuen Kong Kindergarten, which was on the verge for closure in 2009, and puts her travel plans on hold.
+Little Big Master is a 2015 Hong Kong drama film co-written and directed by Adrian Kwan.
+The film stars Miriam Yeung and Louis Koo.
+The film is based on a true story where Lilian Lui, former headmistress of an elite kindergarten in Discovery Bay who originally planned to retire to travel around the world with her husband Alvin Tse, takes up a job with a monthly salary of HK$4,500 to continue educating five remaining pupils single-handedly in Yuen Long's Yuen Kong Kindergarten, which was on the verge for closure in 2009, and puts her travel plans on hold.
 Little Big Master was a critical and commercial success, and was met with acclaim from audiences.
 It grossed HK$46.6 million at the Hong Kong box office and became the highest-grossing domestic film of 2015 in the territory.

 Plot

 Lui Wai-hung (Miriam Yeung) is a headmistress of an international kindergarten.
 Feeling disillusioned with the education system, she quits her high-paying job as a principal and plans to travel around the world with her husband Tse Wing-tung (Louis Koo).
 However, she puts her travel plans on hold when she sees a news report on television where Yuen Tin Kindergarten, located in Yuen Long, was on the verge of closure with only five students left.
 Also, due to financial difficulties, the school can only use HK$4,500 to hire a headmaster and staff.
 Rekindling her passion for teaching, Lui applies for the job and hopes to help the five children transfer to another school.
 When Headmistress Lui assumes office, she discovers that these five children have different family problems.
-Student Ka-ka's father (Philip Keung) was crippled during an accident and is often threatened by property developers with eviction; Mei-chu's parents were killed in a traffic accident, with Auntie Han (Anna Ng), a restaurant employee, as her only guardian; Siu-suet's mother was not approved for Hong Kong residency and lives with her elderly father Mr. Ho (Richard Ng), who sells metal scraps for a living; Pakistani sisters Kitty and Jennie's father does not see a need for girls to study, so when school bus prices increased, he simply did not allow his daughters to go to school anymore.
+Student Ka-ka's father (Philip Keung) was crippled during an accident and is often threatened by property developers with eviction; Mei-chu's parents were killed in a traffic accident during a thunderstorm night, with Auntie Han (Anna Ng), a restaurant employee, as her only guardian; Siu-suet's mother was not approved for Hong Kong residency and lives with her elderly father Mr. Ho (Richard Ng), who sells metal scraps for a living; Pakistani sisters Kitty and Jennie's father does not see a need for girls to study, so when school bus prices increased, he simply did not allow his daughters to go to school anymore.

 Faced with her students' problems, Lui does her best to help them, volunteering to pick up Kitty and Jennie for school and sorting out Ka-ka's family problems, among other things.
 At the same time, she also has to take care of school administrative duties and janitorial work.
 In addition, Lui reminds her students and their parents to set a goal for themselves, while her own goal is to be a teacher who never gives up.
 Later, when she finds out that she was unable to help her students transfer, she decides to recruit new students to the school.
 At this time, however, Lui suffers from a recurrence of an old tumor.